Category Archives: Digital TV

 Rowing 2 Sculls Challenge

 A rowing game where you have to press the OK button when your boat passes over a green circle to boost.
-No steering or button mashing required, you just press a single button.
+No steering or button mashing is required, you just press a single button.
 Despite this timing is crucial, especially on the later levels, it also does not help the framerate takes a hit the more opponents there are on screen, and the remote isn’t exactly tactile so you have to compensate by pressing earlier.

 Watercraft RUSH